rasnes/tiingo-duckdb-framework/CONVENTIONS.md

 # GO TEST CONVENTIONS
 - Prefer tests with the real types instead of mocked interfaces, when possible.
 Two examples:
   - If testing a type that uses a http client of some sort (or a corresponding interface), prefer to use the real implementation of the client to send requests and receive responses via a httptest server.
+Prefer responses to be raw, i.e. use JSON or CSV directly in the response instead of a responding with data in Go's types (like `map[string]any`).
   - If testing a type that uses a database that is efforless to create and spin up locally -- like SQLite and DuckDB -- prefer tests that run in ephemeral instances in this databases over mocking results.
 This gives better integration tests and is much preferred even though the tests might take a little bit longer to run.
 - When testing pure/no side effect functions, prefer templated tests.
 Consider adding fuzzy tests, if you think it brings value.